afalchetti/anonymous-aggregation/README.md

 ```
 where the schedule is binary data (one bit per timeslot) encoded as a string of '1' and '0' characters.

-This script will calculate any encryption required to protect the voter's secret (for now, no encryption is applied)
+This script will calculate any encryption required to protect the voter's secret (for now, no encryption is applied),
-and output the appropriate communication to be sent the server.
+generate an update ticket (which can be used to update the vote later) and output the appropriate communication to
+be sent the server.

-The server script then must be called with the appropriate arguments,
+Then, the server script must be called with the appropriate arguments,

 ```
-python3 server.py votername schedule
+python3 server.py votername schedule ticket
 ```

 A third bash script, `vote.sh` (which takes the same arguments as `client.py`) pipes both processor and outputs